Mutual Funds for Dummies: Complete Beginner's Guide

-Is this all you ever heard about Mutual Funds in a 2x speed?
+Is this all you ever heard about Mutual Funds at a 2x speed?
 Worry not, we've got your back.
 If you are in quest of understanding Mutual Funds from the very basics, this post is for you.

-By the end of this, you will be enough equipped to explore further on Mutual Funds.
+By the end of this, you will be enough equipped to explore further about Mutual Funds.
 Regardless of what you're here for; be it information on the basics or a grasp of the complex jargon of Mutual funds or insights on how Mutual funds might enrich your portfolio; we have got you covered.

 Without any further ado, let's begin with the basics.
 In this post, we will discuss:

 What are Mutual Funds?